Ahmadi3200/Nasrullah---gitcoin/README.md

 07 - Seventh day to complete the project.
 08 - Eighth day to complete the project.
 09 - Ninth day to complete the project.
-10 - Tenth day to complete the project.
+10 - Tenth day to complete the project...
 11 - Eleventh day to complete the project...